Ruth Rogers: The River Café

 After her experiences in France and Italy, Rogers was inspired to open an Italian restaurant in London in 1987 with Rose Gray, initially almost as a canteen to feed the staff at Rogers's architecture practice based nearby at Thames Wharf, Hammersmith.
 Her husband designed the minimalist space.
 The River Café developed a strong reputation for the seasonality and quality of its food, and its intense focus on authentic Italian cooking.
 Its cookbooks, such as The River Café Cook Book (first published in 1995), have become best-sellers, and Gray and Rogers presented The Italian Kitchen on Channel 4 in 1998.
 The restaurant has trained a series of successful chefs, including April Bloomfield, Hugh Fearnley-Whittingstall, Jamie Oliver, and Theo Randall, and it has held a Michelin star since 1998.
 Rogers has continued to run the restaurant after the death of her business partner Rose Gray from cancer in 2010.

 Among her culinary influences are Julia Child and her book Mastering the Art of French Cooking, and Marcella Hazan and her book The Classic Italian Cook Book.

-Already Member of the Order of the British Empire (MBE), Rogers was appointed Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to the culinary arts and charity.
+Rogers was appointed Member of the Order of the British Empire (MBE) in the 2010 New Year Honours and Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to the culinary arts and charity.

+Podcast

+Rogers runs the podcast Ruthie's Table 4, originally called River Café Table 4, an interview series in which she speaks to patrons of her restaurant about their lives and food memories.
+Guests have included John Lithgow, Francis Ford Coppola, Ian McKellan, Nancy Pelosi, Tony Blair, Judi Dench, Emily Blunt, Mel Brooks, Sarah Jessica Parker, and numerous others.